br-data/rag-tools-library/docs/source/index.rst

-.. brdata-rag-tools documentation master file, created by sphinx-quickstart on Thu Dec  7 18:15:58 2023.
+.. brdata-rag-tools documentation main file, created by sphinx-quickstart on Thu Dec  7 18:15:58 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.